-Over last 8 month I was digging deep into Web Development.
-The result went yesterday public – DXHeat.com.
-Instead of building just “another” Web DX Cluster, I tried to build something innovative with new, unique features.
-Best is to check it out by yourself!
+Over the last 8 months, I was digging deep into Web Development.
+The result went yesterday public, DXHeat.com.
+Instead of building just another Web DX Cluster, I tried to build something innovative with new, unique features.
+The best is to check it out by yourself!

-The community of Flex-Radio enthusiasts which select the DJ Console as their main user interface is steadily growing.
-Community members are sharing pictures]2 to make it even better.
-After several labeling solutions, a recent discussion on the PowerSDR-UI Yahoogroup ended up in an haptic improvement for the DJ Console’s tuning wheels.
+The community of Flex-Radio enthusiasts who select the DJ Console as their main user interface is steadily growing.
+Community members are sharing pictures to make it even better.
+After several labeling solutions, a recent discussion on the PowerSDR-UI Yahoogroup ended up in a haptic improvement for the DJ Console’s tuning wheels.

-PowerSDR-UI lifts the FlexRadio experience to a totally new level.
-Since the first release of PowerSDR-UI an avid community is forming it selve around the project.
-Literally, I receive now everyday feedback from new users expressing their appreciation.
-In this post you will find pictures which have been provided from satisfied PowerSDR-UI users.
+PowerSDR-UI lifts the FlexRadio experience to a new level.
+Since the first release of PowerSDR-UI, an avid community is forming its self around the project.
+I receive now everyday feedback from new users expressing their appreciation.
+In this post, you will find pictures that have been provided by satisfied PowerSDR-UI users.
 These pictures shall inspire and help you to set up your DJ Console.

-At the end of last year I announced the “proof” that Software Defined Radios also can have buttons and knobs.
-At that stage the software was still a prototype and not ready for a public release.
-In the meantime I was working hard to eliminate bugs and implement further improvements.
-By today I’m happy to announce the release of PowerSDR-UI beta.
+At the end of last year, I announced the “proof” that Software Defined Radios also can have buttons and knobs.
+At that stage, the software was still a prototype and not ready for a public release.
+In the meantime, I was working hard to eliminate bugs and implement further improvements.
+By today I’m happy to announce the release of the PowerSDR-UI beta.
 This is a call for beta testing.
 Please feel free to download the software and participate in the beta testing phase!

-The User Interface of computers suck when it comes to Radio Controlling.
+The User Interface of computers sucks when it comes to Radio Controlling.
 In January 2010 I got so annoyed by being forced to control the radio with keyboard and mouse that I finally decided to look for something else.
-Now, almost one year later I’m happy that I can present you an interesting alternative.
-The interface costs less than 100 USD, is commercially available and improves the overall SDR experience significantly.
+Now, almost one year later I’m happy that I can present you with an interesting alternative.
+The interface costs less than 100 USD, is commercially available, and improves the overall SDR experience significantly.